Author Index

 Sasha Reinhard Weitman

-Sasha Reinhard Weitman, assistant professor at the Johns Hopkins University, is conducting an empirical investigation of the nature and causes of the French Revolution, based on comparative data from the separate provinces.
+Sasha Reinhard Weitman, an assistant professor at Johns Hopkins University, is conducting an empirical investigation of the nature and causes of the French Revolution, based on comparative data from the separate provinces.

 Daniel J. Weitzner

-Daniel J. Weitzner is deputy director of the Center for Democracy and Technology.
+Daniel J. Weitzner is the deputy director of the Center for Democracy and Technology.
 His most recent publication is Abundance and User Control: Renewing the Democratic Heart of the First Amendment in the ASC of Interactive Media (coauthored with Jerry Berman).
 Weitzner and Berman are also authors of the two successful Supreme Court challenges to the Communications Decency Act: Reno vs. ACLU.
-This paper is based, in part, on a presentation delivered by Mr. Weitzner at the Academy for the Third Millenium's Conference on Internet and Politics.
+This paper is based, in part, on a presentation delivered by Weitzner at the Academy for the Third Millenium's conference on internet and politics.

-Carl Friedrich von Weizsacker is director of the Max Planck Institute on the Preconditions of Human Life in the Modern World, Starnberg, and the author of Die Einheit der Nature (1971).
+Carl Friedrich von Weizsäcker is the director of the Max Planck Institute on the Preconditions of Human Life in the Modern World in Starnberg and the author of Die Einheit der Nature (1971).

 Ai Weiwei